zefrenchwan/patterns/README.md

 1. `go build` to build the application
 2. launch scripts in `storage/sql`.
 Execute sql data definition then procedures creations
+3. define `PATTERNS_PORT` as the port to open to access the api, and `PATTERNS_DB_URL` to connect the database (postgresql)
-3. launch go built application
+4. launch go built application

 ### Create first users